chelseaisaac/torchtitan-runai-distributed/README.md

 </div>

+# Overview
 In this repo, we will show how to leverage data parallelism using torchtitan and Tensorflow on Kubernetes with Run:ai.
-We used this code on Torchtitan.
+We used this code on torchtitan.
 [Torchtitan](https://github.com/pytorch/torchtitan) is a repo that showcases PyTorch's latest distributed training features in a clean, minimal codebase.
 If you are new to torchtitan, please refer to their repo for more information.

-<b>Background:</b>
+## Background:
 - With Distributed Data Parallelism (DDP), each GPU gets a copy of the entire model and different batches of data.
 - Fully Sharded Data Parallelism (FSDP) shards both model parameters and optimizer states across GPUs/ nodes, reducing memory usage.
 Each GPU stores a portion of model parameters and optimizer states to save memory.
 - With Tensor Parallelism (TP), individual layers of the model are split across multiple GPUs.